 A student may self-schedule an exam(s) by selecting his or her desired date and time, and entering the required information.
 The system is first-come, first-serve.
-A student must place his or herself on the "self-schedule" schedule no later than 11:59pm on Sunday, December 1st.
+A student must place themselves on the "self-schedule" schedule no later than 11:59pm on Wednesday, April 26th.

 Self-scheduled exam times are only available during the examination period that has been scheduled for in-class exams.

 Students taking Full Time program courses must sign-up only in slots designated as “FT Self-Scheduled Only”.

 Students taking Weekend program courses must sign-up only in slots designated as “WKND Self-Scheduled Only”.

 Once a student “locks in” to sit for a self-scheduled exam, then the same rules that govern in-class exams will apply if a student seeks to be excused (See Examination Emergencies).
 Students may only "lock in" once for each self-scheduled exam.
 A student may change an exam that he or she has "locked in" only with the permission of the Dean of Students.
 If a student "locks in" and fails to sit for the exam (unexcused), he or she will be withdrawn from the course.

 A student “locking in” to a self-scheduled exam cannot claim an examination conflict based upon the date and time they selected.

 Last Day to Sign up is April 26th, 2023 at 11:59 PM